General Phrase And Language Differences Between UK and USA

 Americans drive on the other (wrong) side of the road.
 Take's some getting used.

-There isn't a lot of roundabouts in America, just a lot of traffic light junctions.
+Driving isn't too bad as there isn't a lot of roundabouts in America, just a lot of traffic light junctions.

 If you ask for a pint of beer (other than at the Rose and Crown in Epcot) you'll get a 16oz size drink, not a 20oz pint.